plone/volto/docs/source/configuration/validation.md

 ```

 The following example shows how to specify the `widget` in the content type definition in the schema hints in the backend using `frontendOptions`.
-The validation engine  will behave the same, applying the `urlValidator` method validator for the content type field `customField` in the previous example.
+The validation engine will behave the same as in the JSON schema of the block, applying the `urlValidator` method validator for the content type field `customField` in the previous example.

 ```python
 from plone.supermodel import model